Junk Car Statistics

 Vehicle Age Statistics

 Cars are lasting longer than ever.
-The average age of vehicles on US roads has hit record highs as owners hold onto their vehicles longer due to high new car prices and improved vehicle durability.
+The average age of vehicles on US roads has hit record highs as owners hold onto vehicles longer due to high new car prices and improved durability.

 12.8